rywible/wrela6/docs/implementation/2026-07-05-edge-platform-capabilities.md

 - `src/proof-check/domains/platform-contract-transfer.ts`
 - `src/proof-check/domains/platform-contract-effects.ts`
+- `tests/unit/proof-check/platform-effects.test.ts`
 - Add `tests/unit/proof-check/sealed-platform-effects.test.ts`

 - [ ] **Acceptance Criteria**

 - A sealed region read requires the catalog predicates for that field.
 - A sealed region write requires write permission and advances private region state.
-- Facts depending on old region state are unavailable after a write.
+- Facts depending on old region state are removed by a deterministic invalidation helper that scans active fact terms for the mutated region ID and field key.
 - A sealed callable with `consume` mode consumes the owner capability.
 - A sealed callable with `terminal` mode prevents use of the owner after the call.
 - Proof diagnostics identify the failing sealed operation by region/callable ID and source span.